geneontology/geneontology.github.io/_docs/tools-overview.md

 # Tools to browse, search, visualize and curate GO

 The Gene Ontology provides a variety of tools to help users browse, search, visualize, download both the [GO ontology](/docs/ontology-documentation/) and [GO annotations](/docs/go-annotations/).
-In addition, GO develops the [Noctua Curation Platform](http://noctua.geneontology.org){:target="blank"} for curators to create GO annotations.

 ---